tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 #> Computational engine: rpart
 ```

 Think of `tune()` here as a placeholder.
 After the tuning process, we will select a single numeric value for each of these hyperparameters.
-But for now, we specify our parsnip model object with these `tune()` tags.
+For now, we specify our parsnip model object and identify the hyperparameters we will `tune()`.

 We can't train this specification on a single data set (such as the entire training set) and learn what the hyperparameter values should be, but we _can_ train many models using resampled data and see which models turn out best.
 We can create a regular grid of values to try using some convenience functions for each hyperparameter: